-Processed foods have been altered from their natural state, either for safety reasons or for convenience.
+Processed foods have been altered from their natural state, either for safety reasons or convenience.
 Processing methods include canning, freezing, refrigeration, dehydration and aseptic processing.

 Good Processed Foods